eltonlaw/impyute/README.md

 ## Basic Methods

-**Simple Random Imputation:** Fill in missing values with a randomly selected value from the same column.
+**Random Imputation:** Fill in missing values with a randomly selected value from the same column.
 Not very useful, but acts as a good baseline.

 **Mean Imputation:** The missing value is replaced by the mean of the available data in that column.